Programmatic instance management

 Cleanup

-The script creates and deletes an SSH key and instance on the account associated with the provided API key.
+The script adds and deletes an SSH key and instance on the account associated with the provided API key.

 In case you ran into any issues with the script, confirm that the instance was deleted.
 If it was not deleted, stop or delete it manually to avoid incurring charges.